 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

 We provide a full range of balcony waterproofing services.
 This includes repairs to existing balconies which are leaking and the waterproofing of new balconies.
-At RJ Evans we can provide balcony waterproofing works in a range of liquid systems including asphalt and GRP.
+At RJ Evans we can provide balcony waterproofing works in a range of systems including liquid polyurethane and asphalt.
 Our highly-experienced team covers all of London and the South of England, and are fully accredited waterproofing specialists.

 To ensure that areas situated below are not affected by water ingress balcony areas need to be waterproofed.
 Balcony areas are considered a critical part of a building structure and must be protected by a good standard of waterproofing.
 By undertaking to waterproof a balcony it helps to protect the substrate structure from cracks forming due to water ingress, especially in cold conditions where it may turn to ice.
 The resulting extra expansion over time will cause any weak points (cracks) to become worse and over time a complete failure will be the result.
 Waterproofing stops mould and mildew forming and there is an added benefit of protection from UV rays.
 Longer term it can also save money, as repairs caused by the above issues can prove expensive.

 There are numerous ways to waterproof a balcony.
 But by far the best method is to use a liquid as a coating.
 This coating is the same as used for liquid roofing systems.
 The reason liquid is ideal for waterproofig is because often there are details on a balcony such as balustrades and outlets that are sometimes difficult to ensure complete enclosure with a single ply or felt membrane system.